By Mike O’Brien | ★★★★✰

 There’s not much Mario Tennis Aces doesn’t get right.
 It’s visually spectacular, with a good comparison being Mario Kart 8 Deluxe.
 Mechanically speaking, I don’t think there’s much argument against Aces being considered the best in the Mario Tennis series.
 Online play is a highlight, and not just because the netplay is consistently decent.
 The tournament structure of online play gives a fantastic sense of progression and competition that watching a big number increase on a basic ‘ranked’ mode could never provide.

 That said, there are some areas where Nintendo could have done better.
 The singleplayer, whilst clearly not the meat of the game, is a little dry.
 It serves as an adequate introduction to the game’s mechanics, but anyone looking for a full-fledged single-player experience may be left unsatisfied.
-It’s also lacking some startlingly basic features, such as retrying a failed mission.
-For some of the more demanding challenges, this becomes a serious annoyance.
-If you’re buying this game, buy it to play against others.
+The unlockable stages are certainly worth it if you’re after more of a party experience, but the point remains that if you’re buying this game, ensure you’re buying it to play against others.

-To offer more broad criticism, the game feels threadbare in general.
-There’s not a great deal in terms of content here, and whilst that’s being addressed somewhat with a handful of upcoming characters, I imagine it will take more than that to keep most players hooked.
+To offer more broad criticism, the game feels a little threadbare in general.
+Whilst that’s being addressed somewhat with a handful of upcoming characters, I imagine it will take more than that to keep most players hooked.
 Perhaps some unlockable skins and taunts might entice those looking for more tangible rewards, but as of right now, if you’re playing online, there’s only pride to win – and I can see that being alienating for players who aren’t quite as good.

 The final criticism I’d make of Mario Tennis Aces is that its ‘swing mode’, where players use motion controls to serve and swing, is awfully wonky.
 This I’m sure comes as traumatic news to people looking for an evolution on the biggest eSport of all time, Wii Sports.
 You might not find that here – but what you will find is the finest tennis gameplay on the market.
 Mario Tennis Aces, for its handful of shortcomings, feels phenomenal to play and fits right at home on the Nintendo Switch.
 Lightning fast load times, the ability to play multiplayer with single JoyCons, and accessible yet dynamic gameplay make this game an instant favourite.
 All the competitive stuff might sound scary, but trust me – bust this out with some of your casual friends, and heavy words will be lightly thrown indeed.